JSRist0028/animalmigration/website/index.md

 3. Hupp, Jerry W., Ward, David H., Soto, David X. and Hobson, Keith A. “Spring temperature, migration chronology, and nutrient allocation to eggs in three species of arctic‐nesting geese: Implications for resilience to climate warming.”
 Global Change Biology Vol. 24 No. 11 (2018): pp. 5056-5071.
 DOI: 10.1111/gcb.14418

-4. Nuijten, R. J. (2020).
-Bewick's Swans in a Changing World: Species Responses and the Need for Dynamic Nature Conservation.
-Universiteit van Amsterdam.
+4. Nuijten, Rascha.
+J. "Bewick's Swans in a Changing World: Species Responses and the Need for Dynamic Nature Conservation.
+Universiteit van Amsterdam."
+Universiteit van Amsterdam (2020).